InsertKoinIO/koin/README.md

 }
 ```

-Check the [getting started](https://insert-koin.io) sections for more details.
+Go to the [getting started](https://insert-koin.io) sections for more details.

 ## Follow us & Contact